Information-theoretic characterization of turbulence intermittency: Intermittency

-Surprisingly, the intermittency of $\epsilon$ and $\Omega$ relative to their respective baseline distributions, are nearly identical to each other across all Reynolds numbers.
+Surprisingly, the intermittency of $\epsilon$ and $\Omega$ relative to their respective baseline GRF distributions, are nearly identical to each other across all Reynolds numbers.
 This is counterintuitive, as $\Omega$ has traditionally been considered more intermittent than $\epsilon$ due to its elevated higher-order moments and heavier-tailed PDF \cite{siggia1981numerical, kerr1985higher,buaria2019extreme,Elsinga_Ishihara_Hunt_2023}.
 These differences are a consequence of kinematic intermittency \cite{tsinober, tsinober2019essence, chen1995kolmogorov, chen1998kinematic}, present even in non-intermittent Gaussian random velocity fields, where $f_{GRF}(\Omega)$ inherently has a heavier tail than $f_{GRF}(\epsilon)$ (Fig.~\ref{fig:1}).
-Thus, our results suggest that turbulence dynamics induces nearly equal intermittency in both dissipation and enstrophy.
-Although unexpected, this finding aligns with certain prior observations: at high $Re_{\lambda}$, $\epsilon$ and $\Omega$ have nearly equal PDF-stretching exponents \cite{kinematic, don18}, similar PDF shapes \cite{yeung2018effects}, comparable scaling exponents of moments \cite{Elsinga_Ishihara_Hunt_2023}, and Reynolds number collapse of PDFs when scaled by the same time scale \cite{buaria2022vorticity}.
+Thus, our results suggest that turbulence dynamics induces nearly equal intermittency in dissipation and enstrophy (Fig.~\ref{fig:6}).
+Although unexpected, certain prior observations in literature indicate a possibility of this finding: at high $Re_{\lambda}$, $\epsilon$ and $\Omega$ have nearly equal PDF-stretching exponents \cite{kinematic, don18}, similar PDF shapes \cite{yeung2018effects}, comparable scaling exponents of moments \cite{Elsinga_Ishihara_Hunt_2023}, and Reynolds number collapse of PDFs when scaled by the same time scale \cite{buaria2022vorticity}.
 Comparing Figs.~\ref{fig:5} and \ref{fig:6}, we further observe that pseudodissipation, despite being the least kinematically intermittent in a Gaussian random field (Fig.~\ref{fig:1}), exhibits greater intermittency due to turbulence dynamics than dissipation or enstrophy, and its intermittency grows more rapidly with Reynolds number.